rtthiel8/README-generator/README.md

   [Questions](#questions)

   ## **Installation**
-   Install instructions
+   This is how to install it.

   ## **Usage**
-   Usage instructions
+   This is how you use it.

   ## **License**
-  This application is covered under the Apache License 2.0 license.
+  This application is covered under Apache License 2.0.
   [Link](https://choosealicense.com/licenses/apache-2.0/)

   ## **Contributing**
-   Contributors
+   These are the contributors

   ## **Tests**